joshuaheller/shopping-agent/README.md

 ## Roadmap

 - [ ] be able to use other LLMs (especially cheaper ones)
-- [ ] Add more websites to the shopping agent
+- [ ] Add more shops to the shopping agent (Rewe, Edeka, Amazon, Alibaba, ...)
+- [ ] Multi-step shopping tasks (e.g. look for recipe for a meal and then buy the respective ingredients)

 ## Contributing